repaygithub/vilya/README.md

 ### Testing

-Its manual ATM - submit a PR to fix this or wait for a future date.
+It's manual ATM - submit a PR to fix this or wait for a future date.